Welcome to the guide on how to save money, time and confusion when travelling in and from/to The Netherlands by train.

 So you can use the zone info to locate a specific coach in which a reserved seat or bed is located, as this zone info is used on the departure screens for these trains.

-8: Virtually all Dutch stations are gated meaning that you have to pass through a gate/barrier to access the platforms/sporen.
+8: Virtually all Dutch stations are gated, meaning that you have to pass through a gate/barrier to access the platforms/sporen.

-Five Things That Are Good to Know about Dutch train tickets:
+Six Things That Are Good to Know about Dutch train tickets:

 1: Discounted tickets are not available for journeys WITHIN The Netherlands; neither are they available on the Regio trains to Germany.